Frequently Asked Questions

 Is there a hiatus period after receiving a CRC grant?

-There is a hiatus period for each grant with the exception of FYAP (eligible applicants apply within their first year as a full-time Assistant Professor at FSU) and EIEG (one application may be submitted from a PI per competition round; however, this investigator may be listed as a Co-PI on an additional proposal) programs.
+There is a hiatus period for each grant with the exception of the EIEG (one application may be submitted from a PI per competition round; however, this investigator may be listed as a Co-PI on an additional proposal) programs.

 AHPEG